 Determining the best timing for rolling out Eloqua across the different regions or brands is critical.
 Determine whether staggering your releases or rolling them out all at once will benefit you the most.
 In some situations, going live with all brands may be your best bet while for others, a phased approach might be a better fit (e.g., one brand at a time, one division at a time, one region at a time).
 Finding the differences and similarities between your groups of customers and your marketing strategy will help.
 For example, do all regions use similar Email designs?
 If so, the same templates can be used across multiple regions and you can localize it, however if there are different brands that do vastly different things, then you would build for the main brand and then roll out the custom templates one brand at a time.

 As new hires come on board, standardized training for Eloqua will ensure proper data use.
 For example, creating training videos and manuals will help you maintain consistency within your organization around how you use Eloqua, particularly with gathering and entering data.
 This will in turn reduce the number of possible human errors.
 Although new hires may have prior Eloqua experience, having an internal training program in place will ensure they get up to speed on your organization’s specific processes and configuration.
 It is equally important to train existing employees with any new changes in your process.
 For example, if you configure security groups or implement new naming conventions, existing Eloqua users need to know about these changes and how this may impact their access.

 Whether you are new to Eloqua or an existing customer looking to expand your use of Eloqua across different brands or regions, we can help.
 Together, we can develop your implementation, customize your rollout strategy, configure your Eloqua database and develop a custom internal training process.
-Let’s together to discuss next steps.
+Let’s schedule some time together to discuss next steps.